 Malmö, a vibrant city in Sweden, is easily accessible from Copenhagen via the Øresund Bridge, known for its modern architecture and multicultural atmosphere.
 The city offers attractions like the Turning Torso tower and the picturesque Old Town.

-Travel Time: It takes about 35-45 minutes by train from Copenhagen to Malmö.
+Travel Time: About 35-45 minutes by train

 Travel Tip: Don’t forget to bring your passport as you’ll be crossing an international border, and try some Swedish cuisine while you’re there.